wyne-ybanez/personal-portfolio-master/README.md

 [Screenshot](assets/readMe/projects-sc.png)

 ### Footer:

-- 3 buttons, to return to the top of the page, to check candidates projects, to contact the candidate.

-- When reaching the end point of the website, there may be a further queries users would like to ask the candidate or know more about.
+- When reaching the end point of the website, there may be a further queries users would like to ask the candidate.

-- The 'contact me' and 'projects' buttons are present in preparation for this.
+- Perhaps the user would like to read back over to the previous content.

-- The footer should have the relevant social links and buttons.
-These can help users/recruiters to research candidate further.
+- The footer should have the relevant social links and navigation links.
+These can help users/recruiters to research candidate further or go back over specific content.

 [Screenshot](assets/readMe/footer-sc.png)